marionleroutier/marionleroutier.github.io/_pages/research.md

      </p>
     </details>

-  *Presented at (included by co-author): NUS, IEB Workshop on Urban Economics*
+  *Presented at (including by co-author): NUS, IEB Workshop on Urban Economics*

 ## Peer-reviewed publications